-If I am not nominated, I will not accept the nomination or indorsement of any party other than the one in which I am now registered
+If I am not nominated, I will not accept the nomination or indorsement of any party other than the one in which I am now registered.

-Every petition shall be signed by the elector seeking the nomination There shall be a separate sheet signed on every petition for each precinct in which it is circulated.
+Every petition shall be signed by the elector seeking the nomination.
+There shall be a separate sheet signed on every petition for each precinct in which it is circulated.
 After the above petition, and on a separate sheet or sheets, shall be the following petition:

-To (Secretary of State of
+То (Secretary of State of

-Oregon), or (to, the county
+, the county

-clerk for the County of, Oregon), or (to, city clerk of the
+clerk for the Count ty of, Oregon), or (to , city clerk of the

-City of, as the case may be):
+City of , as the case may be):

-We, the undersigned registered members

-of the party and qualified electors and residents of precinct,

-in the County of, State of Oregon, respectfully request that you have

-printed on the official nominating ballot for

-the party at the primary election the name of the abovesigned

-(name of applicant) as the candidate for
+The state of the same

-5